 5.5.50.9 ELIGIBLE TRAINING PROGRAMS:

-- A. The authorizing legislation establishes the following criteria for training. - (1) Training projects shall, to the extent possible, be customized to meet the company's - (2) Training projects shall provide quick-response classroom and on the job training. - (3) Training shall provide New Mexico residents with improved economic status through employment.
+- The authorizing legislation establishes the following criteria for training. - (1) Training projects shall, to the extent possible, be customized to meet the company's specific needs. - (2) Training projects shall provide quick-response classroom and on the job training.